trialsdev/Biomarker-Segmentation-Tutorial/README.md

 ## Test Code ##

-In order to test the code, you can move the data in the "data_bucket" to the "input_bucket" to invoke the cloud run app.
+In order to test the code, move the data in the "data_bucket" to the "input_bucket" to invoke the cloud run app.
 The resulting files will be saved in the "output_bucket".
-Run the following command in the google cloud shell to move the file to the "input_bucket".
-(Note that you can manually upload an object to the "input_bucket" as well)
+The following commands will help you move the files from the "data_bucket" to the "input_bucket". *Note that you can manually upload an object to the "input_bucket" as well.*

+GCP Shell

 ```
-gsutil cp gs://bst_data_bucket/test.nii.gz gs://bst_input_bucket/test.nii.gz
+gsutil cp gs://bs_data_bucket/test.nii.gz gs://bs_input_bucket/test.nii.gz
 ```
-Using GCP CLI
+GCP CLI

 ```
-gcloud storage cp gs://bst_data_bucket/test.nii.gz gs://bst_input_bucket/test.nii.gz
+gcloud storage cp gs://bs_data_bucket/test.nii.gz gs://bs_input_bucket/test.nii.gz
 ```

 ## Destroy the infrastructure ##

 ```